Tax Rate on Gasoline

 - The legislation mandates the BOE adjust the excise tax rate annually by March 1.

-The 2.25 percent sales tax on gasoline primarily funds local government.
-The excise tax is dedicated to public roads and mass transit.
+The 2.25 percent sales tax on gasoline primarily funds local government; the excise tax is dedicated to public roads and mass transit.
 For more fuel statistics, including taxable gallon distributions and revenue, visit the OPEN BOE data portal.

 How The 2.25 percent sales tax on gasoline is broken down: